Campaign

 Step 5: Save

-After saving, the new engagement code will automatically appear in the overview.
+After saving, the new engagement code appears automatically in the overview.

-There you will also find the completed integration code.
+There, you will also find the finished embedding code.

 Standard Integration